Blog/Grammar tips

 "Bury the lede" or "bury the lead"?
 You may have found them both in texts and wondered about the striking similarity.
 Do they convey the same meaning, or are they homophones?

-Our content writing agency gets asked hundreds of grammar and SEO questions each year, so we're on hand to help.
+Our ecommerce SEO and content writing platform gets asked hundreds of grammar and SEO questions each year, so we're on hand to help.

 The meanings of "lede" and "lead"